 Bora Bora is located in the South Pacific Ocean in French Polynesia.
 To put this into perspective, Bora Bora is over 4,000 miles away from Los Angeles.

-There are a few budget friendly places to stay and a few ways you can save money – don’t worry, we’ll cover it all in this post.
+There are definitely a few budget friendly places to stay and some ways you can save money (I’ll cover that later in the post).

 How Much Does An Average Trip To Bora Bora Cost?